 Whole leaf excluding bitters fibre supplement of regular bowl function

-Leaf gel exluding insoluble components and bitter sap treatment of skin irritations insect bites and rashes.
+Leaf gel excluding insoluble components and bitter sap treatment of skin irritations insect bites and rashes.

 Click here to shop: